NiklasHargarter/kotlin-sgx/README.md

 <!-- GET THIS IMAGE -->
 ## Get this image (TODO Push Image to Dockerhub)

-The recommended way to get the enclaive Ruby-SGX Open Source Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/enclaive/kotlin-sgx).
+The recommended way to get the enclaive Kotlin-SGX Open Source Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/enclaive/kotlin-sgx).

 ```console
 docker pull enclaive/kotlin-sgx:latest